beasleyDOTcom/gitPractice/README.md

 # gitPractice
 This repository is intended to allow me some risk free tryout style practice using the command terminal.
+## some new STUFF!